jan3zk/forced_alignment/README.md

 ## Acoustic Measurements

-The script [acoustic_measurements.py](acoustic_measurements.py) computes various acoustic measurements from a given TextGrid file and WAV audio file, extracting phoneme durations, pitch-related features, formants, intensity, VOT (Voice Onset Time), COG (Center of Gravity), and related annotations.
+The script [acoustic_measurements.py](acoustic_measurements.py) computes various acoustic measurements from a given TextGrid file and WAV audio file, extracting phoneme durations, pitch-related features, formants, intensity, sonority, VOT (Voice Onset Time), COG (Center of Gravity), and related annotations.
 The computed values are then stored in a CSV file for analysis and further processing.

 **Usage:**